Somerville College – users of College IT systems, emails, telephones and mobile devices privacy notice

 Somerville College is committed to protecting the privacy and security of personal data.

 This notice applies to users of Somerville College IT systems, email and telephones/mobile devices.
 It will apply to anyone allowed to use such systems, including our staff and students.
-There are separate privacy notices covering the other aspects of processing of staff, student and others’ data, including users of the College website, which are available on the Policies page of the College website.
+There are separate privacy notices covering the other aspects of processing of staff, student and others’ data, including users of the College website, which are available here

 This notice explains what personal data Somerville College holds about you, how we use it internally, how we share it, how long we keep it and what your legal rights are in relation to it.
 For the parts of your personal data that you supply to us to us, this notice also explains the basis on which you are required or requested to provide the information.
 For the parts of your personal data that we generate about you, or that we receive from others, it explains the source of the data.